 Cannabis and Female Hormones

-How marijuana impacts hormone in women?
+Does cannabis affect hormone levels in women?
 The scientific society doesn’t know much about the effect of marijuana on a woman’s body.

 If a woman uses a strain with higher THC content, it may have a negative impact on her reproductive system.
 According to Eloise Theisen, a nurse and cannabis expert, high THC levels encourage anti-estrogen activity although science remains very limited.